BCLibraries/burns-exhibits/content/guiney/boston.md

                 description="[Boston College Newspapers](newspapers.bc.edu)"
                 size="large"
                 align="center" %}}
 John Boyle O’Reilly (1844-1890) fascinated Bostonians with his activism as a radicalized member of the Fenian Brotherhood intent on establishing an independent Irish republic, his escape from an Australian penal colony, and his successful career as a writer, journalist, and editor of Boston’s Catholic newspaper, *The Pilot*.
 O’Reilly published pieces by non-Catholic authors as well, such as Annie Adams Fields, Sarah Orne Jewett, William Lloyd Garrison, and Thomas Bailey Aldrich.
 He naturally showcased young Catholic authors, including Guiney, offering his readers their first opportunities to encounter her poetry.
-In turn, Guiney must have felt enlivened by O’Reilly’s generosity and love for Ireland, where her father had been born..
+In turn, Guiney must have felt enlivened by O’Reilly’s generosity and love for Ireland, where her father had been born.
 {{% /largefigure %}}

 {{% largefigure src="../Guiney047B.jpg"